 FIPS 140-2 requires that the module perform self-tests to ensure the integrity of the module and the correctness of the cryptographic functionality at start up.
 In addition, the random bit generator requires continuous verification.
-The FIPS Self Tests application runs all required module self-tests.
-This application is invoked by the iOS boot process upon device startup.
+The FIPS Self-Tests application runs all required module self-tests.
+This application is invoked by the OS X boot process upon device startup.

-The execution of an independent application for invoking the self-tests in the libcorecrypto.dylib makes use of features of the iOS architecture: the module, implemented in libcorecrypto.dylib, is linked by libcommoncrypto.dylib which is linked by libSystem.dylib.
+The execution of an independent application for invoking the self-tests in the libcorecrypto.dylib makes use of features of the OS X architecture: the module, implemented in libcorecrypto.dylib, is linked by libcommoncrypto.dylib which is linked by libSystem.dylib.
 The libSystem.dylib is a library that must be loaded into every application for operation.
-The library is stored in the kernel cache and therefore is not available on the disk as directly visible files. iOS ensures that there is only one physical instance of the library and maps it to all application linking to that library.
-In this way the module always stays in memory.
-Therefore, the self-test during boot time is sufficient as it tests the module instance loaded in memory which is subsequently used by every application on iOS.
+The operating system ensures that there is a strict CSP separation between the instances used by each application.